jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

    * Billing by Bandwidth: It supports billing **By Fixed Bandwidth** and **By Traffic**.
 If to select billing by bandwidth, the EIP billing type is consistent with the instance billing type, and if to select billing by traffic, the elastic IP billing type is separate from the instance billing type.
 Please see [Elastic IP Billing Rules](../../../Networking/Elastic-IP/Pricing/Billing-Rules.md) for details.
    * IP Provider: **BGP** and **Non-BGP**.
 Currently, both IP providers are available in cn-east-1 and cn-south-1 regions, while in cn-north-1 and cn-east-2 regions, only BGP IP is available.  compared to non-BGP (single line) IP, BGP IP has a more stable access speed and can not be changed after the line is selected.
 It is recommended to choose BGP IP as a priority.
-   * Bandwidth Cap: As for public network **Output Traffic (instance to public network direction) Bandwidth Cap**, IP billing by fixed bandwidth will be charged and the rate will be limited according to the bandwidth cap you set, while only rate of IP billing by traffic will be limited according to band width cap you set.
+   * Bandwidth Cap: As for public network **Output Traffic (instance to public network direction) Bandwidth Cap**, IP billing by fixed bandwidth will be charged and the rate will be limited according to the bandwidth cap you set, while only rate of IP billing by traffic will be limited according to bandwidth cap you set.
 You can adjust the bandwidth cap at any time based on your traffic needs, and the new cap will take effect immediately.

 * Basic Information:
     * Name: Name of the instance shall be filled in according to the naming notations, which cannot be blank but can be modified after creation.